rreusser/trains-and-trails/src/pages/orinda-to-bay-fair/index.md

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="6.95"></span>
 ![](orinda-to-bay-fair-040.jpg)

-One of Sibley's labyrinth's sits in the fog.
+One of Sibley's labyrinths sits in the fog.
 The Bay Curious podcast has a lovely episode about [labyrinths in the Bay Area](https://www.kqed.org/news/11920627/labyrinths-everywhere-why-so-many-in-the-bay-area).
 They're often confused with mazes, but in fact they're designed to guide you; not cause you to lose your way.

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="7.8" data-split></span>
 ## Huckleberry Botanic Regional Preserve